fatedier/frp/README.md

 * Take a look at our [issues list](https://github.com/fatedier/frp/issues) and consider sending a Pull Request to **dev branch**.
 * If you want to add a new feature, please create an issue first to describe the new feature, as well as the implementation approach.
 Once a proposal is accepted, create an implementation of the new features and submit it as a pull request.
-* Sorry for my poor english and improvement for this document is welcome even some typo fix.
+* Sorry for my poor English.
+Improvements for this document are welcome, even some typo fixes.
-* If you have some wonderful ideas, send email to fatedier@gmail.com.
+* If you have great ideas, send an email to fatedier@gmail.com.

-**Note: We prefer you to give your advise in [issues](https://github.com/fatedier/frp/issues), so others with a same question can search it quickly and we don't need to answer them repeatly.**
+**Note: We prefer you to give your advise in [issues](https://github.com/fatedier/frp/issues), so others with a same question can search it quickly and we don't need to answer them repeatedly.**

 ## Donation

-If frp help you a lot, you can support us by:
+If frp helps you a lot, you can support us by:

 frp QQ group: 606194980